unm-digital-history/campus-history/essays/sub/index.md

 The University of New Mexico built the current Student Union Building, known as the SUB, in 1959.
-Prior to this building, the BLANK building functioned as the main social gathering location for UNM students.
-The Student Council and other campus leaders recognized the need for a new building in the context of post-World War II changes in the student population.
+Prior to this building, since 1936 the building that is now the Maxwell Museum functioned as the main social gathering location for UNM students - p.75 of Only in New Mexico.
+As early as 1950, the Student Council and other campus leaders recognized the need for a new building in the context of post-World War II changes in the student population.
+For example, the enrollment in 1929 had not even reached 1,000 - p.45 of Only in New Mexico.
 In 1956, the Student Council voted in favor of a fee to fund the construction of a new Student Union Building.
 Funds for the building also came from the federal agency, the Works Progress Administration.[^note1]

 [^note1]: "Dedication of the New Mexico Union," Program Pamphlet, November 14, 1959.